osrf/gazebo_tutorials/gzweb_install/tutorial.md

 # Dependencies

-The main dependencies for GzWeb are the Gazebo development libraries, version 9 or greater, and NodeJS version 6 or greater.
+The main dependencies for GzWeb are the Gazebo-classic development libraries, version 9 or greater, and NodeJS version 6 or greater.

 Take a look at
 [these tutorials](http://gazebosim.org/install) to choose the Gazebo installation that best fits your case.
-The simplest approach would be to install Gazebo 9 as follows:
+The simplest approach would be to install Gazebo-classic 9 as follows:

 ~~~
 sudo apt install gazebo9 libgazebo9-dev